How to become

 Career tips

-It's a good idea to build up a portfolio of your work.
-This could be a showreel DVD or online profile of productions you've worked on, which you can show to potential employers.
+It's a good idea to build up a portfolio of your work so you can show potential employers.
+This could be on social media, showcasing productions you've worked on.

 Further information